 Most of us know about the plastic gyres twice the size of Texas in the Pacific Ocean, and how plastic debris is choking marine mammals, filling the stomachs of seabirds, and suffocating coral reefs.
 What we may not realize, however, is what we cannot see: microplastics.
 Microplastics are the most abundant form of solid-waste pollution on Earth and are one of the most critical ocean pollution concerns of our time.

 It is estimated that eight million metric tons of plastic now pollute the world’s oceans.
-Over time, most of this plastic breaks down into tiny pieces smaller than 5 millimeters, invisible to the naked eye, which are consumed by marine wildlife and contaminate the food we eat.
+Over time, most of this plastic breaks down into tiny pieces less than 5 millimeters in length, which are consumed by marine wildlife and contaminate the food we eat.
 These microplastics pose a serious risk to ocean and human health, from the Pacific coast to the beautiful waters of Maine.

 Pioneering Microplastics Research in Maine and Beyond